robert-rc2i/ptq-client-webapp/README.md

     sudo apt-get install -y nodejs

 ## How to install this project
 This is only necessary if you want to host the web app locally and not make use of the provided link above.
-You have to option, either using `git` or simply downloading a specific release of your choice.

-### First install using git
+### First install
 In the folder of your choice, launch the following command from a terminal window.

     git clone https://github.com/robert-rc2i/ptq-client-webapp.git